LambdaTest/LT-appium-CSharp/README.md

-# How to install multiple apps in Real Devices on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=LT-appium-csharp-multipleApps) using the Appium & C# Language
+# How to change IP geographic location in Real Devices on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=LT-appium-csharp-geolocation) using the Appium & C#

-While performing app automation testing with appium on LambdaTest Grid, you might face a scenario where the APP1 that you are testing needs to interact with a few other applications APP2, APP3.
-In this scenario, LambdaTest offers an easy way out where you can just [upload your apps](https://www.lambdatest.com/support/docs/appium-java/#upload-your-application) & add them to the multiple apps array.
+While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where you would like to simulate location of a specific country.
+You can easily do that by using the lambdatest capability "GeoLocation" and refer the 2-letter country code in the automation script.
+You can refer to sample test repo [here](https://github.com/LambdaTest/LT-appium-CSharp).
-It becomes extremely convenient now where you can just add those URLs & run your tests with ease.

 # Steps:

-You can add the app URLs fetched by [uploading your apps](https://www.lambdatest.com/support/docs/appium-java/#upload-your-application) in the ```otherApps``` capability.
+The following is an example on how to set geoLocation in the capabilities.

 Below is the ```Android``` example shown: